-You can't beat the classic chicken and vegetable soup for colds, flu or fever with its vitamins, minerals, protein and plenty of liquid too .
+You can't beat the classic chicken and vegetable soup for colds, flu, or fever with its vitamins, minerals, protein, and plenty of liquid too (source).

-Sugar-free icy poles can soothe a sore throat.
+Sugar-free ice popsicles can soothe a sore throat.

 Honey can medicate an infected throat with its antibacterial properties, and it tastes yummy.
-It has also been shown to soothe and calm a cough (source), (source) but never give honey to a child below one-year-old due to the risk of poisoning caused by Clostridium Botulinum spores (Infant Botulism) , .
+It has also been shown to soothe and calm a cough (source), (source) but never give honey to a child below one year of age due to the risk of poisoning by the spores that cause botulism (source), (source).

-The B.R.A.T diet is gentle on the stomach for vomiting and diarrhea (Bananas, Rice, Applesauce, and Toast) . (source) Most cooked vegetables with a little salt but not other spices are also helpful to give nourishment when the stools are loose.
+The B.R.A.T diet is gentle on the stomach for diarrhea (Bananas, Rice, Applesauce, and Toast). (source) Most cooked vegetables with a little salt but not other spices are also helpful to give nourishment when the stools are loose.
 And soups can help replace lost fluids.
 Raw and fried foods should be avoided.

 For a sick child with a loss of appetite, try making eating fun by creating animals out of food or cut shapes into toast.
 I find the occasional treat helps tempt a fussy eater too.